jakeyeung/sortChIC/README.md

 =# Repository of code used to do sortChIC processing and analysis

+This is a repository of *all* scripts used in the sortChIC paper.
+For a curated set of analysis vignettes and example pipelines, visit https://github.com/jakeyeung/sortchicAnalysis

 ### processing_scripts:

   - These are scripts used for processing data, mainly through through the high performance computing cluster